redoy690/Social-event/questions_and_answers.md

 - C: `undefined`

 <details><summary><b>Answer: A</b></summary>

 <p>

-#### Answer:
+#### Answer: A

-<i>Java Script give empty object, In this case at first we take (greetign) a empty object. then console it.
+<i>Explanation: Java Script give empty object, In this case at first we take (greetign) a empty object. then console it.
 The output we get empty object.
 Because the object do not have any element.
 If any obejct do not have any element the obejct called by empty obejct.
 So the out put is empty object </i>

 </p>
 </details>